"Would u have wedded if ur son didn't die": Davido’s Anita blows hot, fans react

 In a fresh set of tweets, Anita asked whether Davido would have married Chioma if their son Ifeanyi hadn't died.

-Anita hinted that, despite his son's death, Davido was having sex with a variety of women and insisted on the intercourse being raw.
+Anita hinted that, despite his son's death, the DMW boss was having sex with different women.

 Anita further questions the singer to know if he actually mourned his late son.